kgateway-dev/kgateway.io/content/docs/integrations/istio.md

 ---
 title: Istio service mesh
 weight: 530
-description: Use your Gloo Gateway proxy as the ingress gateway to control and secure traffic that enters your service mesh.
+description: Use your {{< reuse "docs/snippets/product-name.md" >}} proxy as the ingress gateway to control and secure traffic that enters your service mesh.
 ---

 ## About service mesh